-Trump: Send military to U.S.-Mexico border until wall built
+National Guard part of Trump's Mexico border strategy: White House

 After 14 months in office, Trump still hammers regularly on an anti-immigration theme that helped to energize conservative Republican voters who helped him win the presidency in the 2016 election.
 Trump took a hard line on illegal immigration during the campaign and has also sought to curtail legal immigration.

-Trump’s efforts have failed to produce a deal on immigration or funding a border wall in the Republican-led Congress and no major legislation was expected before November’s congressional elections.
+His efforts have thus far failed to produce a comprehensive overhaul of America’s immigration laws or full funding for his border wall in the Republican-led Congress.
+No major legislation was expected before November’s congressional elections.

+His latest comments immediately raised questions in Congress and among legal experts about troop deployments on U.S. soil.

-Trump gave no details on the size or mission of a military border deployment.
-The Posse Comitatus Act, a federal law, prohibits using the military for civilian law enforcement duties on U.S. soil unless authorized by Congress.
+The Posse Comitatus Act, a federal law on the books since the 1870s, restricts using the U.S. Army and other main branches of the military for civilian law enforcement on U.S. soil, unless specifically authorized by Congress.

 But the military can provide support services to law enforcement and has done so on occasion since the 1980s.

-Under Republican President George W. Bush, National Guard forces were used between 2006 and 2008 for border-related intelligence analysis, but had no direct law enforcement role.
+Under Republican President George W. Bush, the National Guard between 2006 and 2008 provided border-related intelligence analysis, but had no direct law enforcement role.

-In 2010, President Barack Obama sent some National Guard troops to the U.S.-Mexican border to provide intelligence, surveillance and reconnaissance support to U.S. Border Patrol agents.
+In 2010, President Barack Obama sent National Guard troops to the U.S.-Mexican border to provide intelligence, surveillance and reconnaissance support to U.S. Border Patrol agents.

-Some specific statutes authorize the president to deploy troops within the United States for riot control or relief efforts after natural disasters, such as hurricanes and floods.
+Some specific statutes authorize the president to deploy troops within the United States for riot control or relief efforts after natural disasters.

 “The details really matter here,” said Stephen Vladeck, a professor at the University of Texas School of Law.